FX-Wizard/blog/content/posts/deadline-portal-setup.md

 hideComments = false
 color = "" #color from the theme settings
 +++

+The purpose of the Deadline Portal is to provide a (relatively) easy way to expand a physical Deadline render farm into the cloud.
+This is often referred to as a hybrid render farm.

+Portal handles transferring of assets and managing of worker fleets.

+Where you should use it
+- Need to burst quickly in the cloud.
+- Small projects with < 500GB of assets (depending on internet connection).
+- Don't have an existing way of syncing assets to the cloud.
+- Usage based licensing (pay by the hour).

+Where it should not be used
+- Large projects with lots of data.
+- Projects with sophisticated asset dependencies.
+- Want to use a cloud provider other than AWS.
+- Not all plug-ins supported by Portal.

+It's not perfect, but if your in a pinch and need to get a project out fast it could save you!

+---

+## Getting started

 How to set up Deadline AWS Portal on a dedicated Linux server.